jheagle/js-build-tools/README.md

   // Pattern for finding the TypeScript files
   tsSearch: 'src/**/*.ts',

+  // Toggle SASS to CSS process on
+  useSass: false,

   // The path the tsconfig file for running typescript or false if no ts file given.
   useTsConfig: false,